nugro/flip3rdpartytest/README.md

 This Project Is Only For Testing Purpose, Build with PHP 5.6 and MySql/MariaDB database.

-1. Please setup the connection,url and token on file config/Connection.php
+1. Create database name manually and setting to connection file
-2. Create Database manually
+2. Please setup the connection,url and token on file config/Connection.php
 3. Run Migrate
 4. Run post/request disbursement
 5. Run check disbursement status